-Potential employers, current employers, civic, or educational organizations you may be associated with, and many others are looking at social media sites for information that may tell them things about you.
-One published report stated that 45% of companies are now relying on social media as one significant factor in their hiring process (Huffington Post, May, 2014).
-You should also be cautioned on how private your social media content really is - despite the settings on your account.
+Potential employers, current employers, civic, or educational organizations you may be associated with, and many others are looking at social media sites for information that may tell them things about an individual.
+Students should also be cautioned on how private their social media content really is - despite the settings on an account.
 All social media sites are potentially vulnerable.
 A simple search of how to view pages that are set as "private" for a popular social media website yielded numerous responses for ways to view the content.
 Everything from blogs to online videos offer to explain how to accomplish this task.

-Students in all programs need to be cognizant of the fact that the most professions rely on great moral character.
-It is recommended that when using social media, assume that your posts will be seen/read by everyone with access to the internet.
+Students in all programs need to be cognizant of the fact that most professions rely on great moral character.
+It is recommended that when using social media, assume that all posts will be seen/read by everyone with access to the internet.